Paklock/HackRF1/Replay.md

 * **Open file:** this allows you to select a file form the SD card folders to replay.
 * **File Information:** is given next to the “Open file” button giving the file name, length and the speed.
 Transmission.
 * **File progress bar:** To the righthand side of the “Open file” Button is the progress bar this show the progress of the file being transmitted
 * **Frequency:** Which is the first item on the third line below the title bar.
-This brings up the normal frequency keypad.
+This brings up the normal frequency keypad.The information is keep in persistant memory and is avalable from the settings in the Capture App.
 * **Gain:** Next in the second line is the LNA (IF) (0-47) and Amp gain A: 0dB or 14dB.
 * **Loop:** A tick box that selects that when the file reaches the end of the transmission that it will start the file again.